Alternatives to Bankruptcy: Find Other Solutions Today

 Posted on September 14, 2022 in Debt

-This article will teach you about alternatives to bankruptcy, including debt relief options such as debt management, settlement, and consolidation.
+This article will teach you about alternatives solutions to bankruptcy, including debt relief options such as debt management, settlement, and consolidation.
 Filing for bankruptcy or obtaining another loan should be your last resort before trying an alternative, so do your research because there are several other proven options to eliminate debt that we discuss below.

 Coming out of a two-year pandemic that shut down the entire country with no end in sight has left many people with mounting bills and seemingly insurmountable debt.

 According to a CNBC report, the average American in 2021 had $90,460 in debt.

 The unemployment rate went from 3.5% pre-COVID to a peak of 14.8% in April of 2020.

 Even though today we see some serious recovery in our economy, those kinds of numbers are hard to come back from.

 Sure, maybe you have a job again, but the debt that piled up during those times you didn’t, or your spouse didn’t, does not disappear as soon as you get back to work.